sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-----------------------------------------------------------------------
-| method   | start a declaration region for subroutine with no result
+| method   | start a named block of code
-| class    | create a composite data type for object oriented programming
-| function | start a declaration region for subroutine with result
+| function | start a declaration region for named expression
 | type     | define sub-type or composite super-type
+| class    | define a composite data type for object oriented programming

 ## Blocks of code/sections